In Which Season Do We Wear Silk?

 Silk is a preferred material that can be used in any weather, this is because it has a natural protein, Sericin in it, that helps in skin condition, hair improvement, is antibacterial, hydrophobic and it doesn't stick to your skin.
 People mostly ask, how well does silk breathe?

 Silk is the best material and most breathable as it allows air exchange easily and also is a natural thermal insulator.
-No weather affects it, so you are protected from the harsh weather.

 Silk has been in style for as long as we remember, and is a versatile material.
 It can easily be shaped, dyed and also maintains its drapes and shape.
 An unknown fact is that silk is way stronger than steel having the same diameters.